Mkryglikov/Popular-Movies/README.md

 **Part of Android Developer Scholarship by Google and Udacity.**

-App allows users to discover the most popular movies playing.
+App allows to discover the most popular or top rated movies, read their descriptions, reviews and watch trailers.

 ## Getting started
 This project uses the Gradle build system.
 To build it, use the "gradlew build" command or use "Import Project" in Android Studio.